 68b.—Printer’s Mark Detail: Angel

-A picture of an eagle from a woodcut by Jost Amman, a detail from a trade mark for a printer.
-Actually I am not at all sure what sort of bird it is supposed to represent! [more...]
+A picture of a cockerel (a rooster) from a woodcut by Jost Amman, a detail from a trade mark for a printer. [more...] [$]

 Note: If you got here from a search engine and don’t see what you were looking for, it might have moved onto a different page within this gallery.